YIANNIS4/spain-wc2026-driblab/README.md

 ## Methodology Notes

 - **Game filtering threshold:** 70% of each player's personal median total distance.
-Games below this threshold are excluded as unrepresentative of full physical output — injury returns, substitution appearances and tactical rest games.
+This threshold was selected as a conservative outlier filter, removing matches unlikely to represent normal physical capacity while preserving the majority of valid observations.
 - **Speed thresholds:** Driblab uses 19.8 km/h and 25.2 km/h.
 Bradley uses 20.0 km/h and 25.0 km/h.
 The difference is negligible and acknowledged in the limitations.
 - **Pedri positional note:** Driblab classifies Pedri as DMC.
 His Layer 3 percentiles reflect that peer group — defensive and central midfielders — rather than a pure attacking midfielder comparison.
 His game intelligence profile far exceeds the typical DMC profile.
 - **Spain Part 2 ratios:** Team totals applied to positional benchmarks from Part 1.
 This assumes Spain's physical identity was consistent across positions — a simplification acknowledged given Part 2 presents team not player level data.